lydiabower/blog/_posts/2017-08-16-trussle-stories-the-nurse.md

 author: Lydia Bower
 date: '2017-08-16 T00:00:00.000Z'
 ---
 Buying your own home should be one of the most exciting times of your life.
 For too long, it’s been overshadowed by the inaccessible and complicated process of getting a mortgage.
-At Trussle, we’re working to change that, putting you - the customer - at the centre of the mortgage process.
+At Trussle, we’re working to change that, putting you at the centre of the mortgage process.

 We love hearing your experiences about how Trussle was able to secure the right mortgage for you.
 In this story, we hear from Nyasha, a nurse working in London, who came to Trussle wanting to fulfil her lifelong dream of living by the sea.